 Stalking is defined as: “Engaging in a course of conduct directed at a specific person that would cause a reasonable person to –

-A resource guide dealing with sexual violence is available at the Student Life Office.
+A resource guide dealing with sexual violence is available at the Student Affairs Office.
 This brochure contains definitions of sexual misconduct, information for complainants and respondents, disciplinary procedures and guidance for prevention of sexual misconduct.

 The University takes very seriously, every reported case of sexual misconduct.
 If a member of the University community feels that they have experienced an act of sexual misconduct, they should contact the Department of Public Safety or the University Title IX Coordinator immediately.
 Based upon the desires of the complainant, Public Safety may notify or assist the complainant in notifying the Redlands Police Department which will conduct a criminal investigation of the incident.
 In all instances, the University will comply with the complainant’s request for assistance in notifying the desired authorities.

 The timely reporting of an incident will enable law enforcement to conduct a thorough investigation and collect and preserve potential items of evidence.
 Even though the police will take a report, they will strongly consider the complainant’s desires when deciding whether or not to file criminal charges.